DevopsAde/Devops_Project/WEB STACK/README.md

 ![Alt text](<Images/nginx install c.png>)

 To verify the status of nginx installation if everything is okay, HOLLA!!!
-ALL GREEN
+ACTIVE AND RUNNING SUCCESSFULLY.

 ![Alt text](<Images/nginx status.png>)